-E'{γ} scattered photon energy,
+E' scattered photon energy,

-$\mu \cos\theta$.
+$\mu \cos \theta$ of the scattered photon

-The angular distribution can then easily be calculated.
-Values of S(q; Z) are tabulated as a function of q in File 27.
-The user presumably will have subroutines available for calculating q for energies and angles of interest and for calculating Klein-Nishina cross sections.
-The user will then generate the cross sections for the appropriate cases by calculating q's, looking up the appropriate values of S, and substituting them in the above formula.
+Using 27.2, the total cross section and angular distribution can then easily be calculated.
+Values of S(x, Z) are tabulated as a function of x in File 27.
+The user presumably will have subroutines available for calculating x for energies and angles of interest and for calculating Klein-Nishina cross sections.
+The user will then generate the cross sections for the appropriate cases by calculating x's, looking up the appropriate values of S, and substituting them in the above formula.